replomancer/Swordfight/README.md

 4. Run `xboard` and choose `Engine -> Load New 1st Engine`.
    To add Swordfight as a new engine you need to point to the repo directory and set `lein run` as command.
 This will make Swordfight play as black.
-5. Play your first move.
+5. Play.

-6. Swordfight plays a Mexican Defense (a.k.a.
+Swordfight plays a Mexican Defense (a.k.a.
 Kevitz–Trajkovic Defense a.k.a.
-Black Knights' Tango)
-   and after your third move it starts moving knights and rooks randomly.
-When checked it still tries a random move with the knights or rooks which in general case is illegal (XBoard displays useful messages).
-The engine resigns from further game after losing the knights and rooks.
+Black Knights' Tango) and after your third move it starts using minimax algorithm with a very simple evaluation function.
 If you run `xboard -debug` there will be some debugging info in the `xboard.debug` file.

 ![XBoard window](https://raw.githubusercontent.com/evalapply/Swordfight/master/doc/mexican_defense.png)

-You can also play without a GUI by running `lein run` and using a command line interface like in the session below (user input is after the `>` prompt):
+You can also play without a GUI by running `lein run` and using a command line interface like in the session below (user input is after the `>` prompt).
+A monospaced font in your terminal is highly recommended for the debug output (chess board):

 ```
-# {:edition-current-color W, :debug-mode true, :xboard-mode false}
+# {:xboard-mode false, :debug-mode true, :edition-current-color W}
-# {:turn white}
+# {:turn white, :last-move nil}
 #
 # 8  ♜ ♞ ♝ ♛ ♚ ♝ ♞ ♜
 # 7  ♟ ♟ ♟ ♟ ♟ ♟ ♟ ♟